unrealnerd/unrealnerd.github.io/_posts/2020-04-28-break-things.md

 This is where the _fear_ seeps in!.
 Here usually we fear to even fix something assuming it breaks somewhere else.

 There is no ideal code in this world once any software has gone from being a teenager.
-Everyone expects the code to behave,

-as the social barriers have formed and the reputation takes over.
+Everyone expects the code to behave,as the social barriers have formed and the reputation takes over.

 One way to learn from these huge systems is by going through code some else has written this is the best way to learn.
 Never complain about anyone's code, it might not always be a lack of knowledge there are a thousand factors that could have evolved to what it has become now.
 The top factor is Time given to complete a feature or bug.